ctdarwell/wolPredictor/README.md

 8. Running `wolPredictor_xmeansDelim_redux.py` i.e. If R cannot be configured to interact with Python.

 	Variables must be set manually in the script text under the heading: "SET SOME PARAMETERS!!!!!" at Line 15.
+Here you must set the variables `purge` and `pge_incr`.
+To set purge you need the maximium cophenetic distance for your tree from R - `max(cophenetic(tree))`.
+If max distance is 0.17, enter "20" for `purge`.
+For `pge_incr` choose a sensible number of increments e.g. if `purge` is "20" set `pge_incr` as "2".